 Of the successful deployment, Cambridge Intelligence CEO Joe Parry said:

-“It’s testimony to the flexibility and robustness of KeyLines that a major European police force was able to integrate such powerful network visualization so seamlessly.
+“It’s testimony to the flexibility and robustness of KeyLines that a major European police force was able to integrate such powerful link analysis so seamlessly.
 We were able to enhance their existing analysis processes by providing features and reliability that they were previously lacking.
 KeyLines has made understanding and analyzing connections in their data so much simpler, faster and more effective.”